 Search Engine Optimization

-My tip for B2B businesses is not to neglect longer-term marketing strategies like SEO.
+My tip for B2B businesses when it comes to developing a successful customer acquisition strategy is not to neglect longer-term marketing strategies like SEO.
 As a relatively young website, I’ve been able to grow my Domain Authority (Moz) by a few points per month by guest blogging on a handful of quality websites in my niche, and as a result, I’ve seen a steady uptick in site traffic and leads.

 Additionally, I’ve noticed that leads from organic search are typically higher quality than leads from sources like business directories.